CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 | 5 |  Test to see if the filters are working | One completed and one non completed task  | When clicking the button/checkbox markded Complted, only completed tasks will appear  | It worked and you can filter which task you want to see | This meets the requirments of the brief  |

 ## Review against specification
+1. Creation and deletion of tasks:
+   - The application allows users to create new tasks by entering a title, description, and due date.
+   - Users can add tasks using the "Add Task" button.
+   - Tasks can be deleted from the task list using the "Delete" button.

+2. Tracking the done state and allowing tasks to be set as complete:
+   - Each task in the list has a checkbox that allows users to mark it as completed.
+   - The completion status of a task can be toggled by checking/unchecking the checkbox.

+3. Supporting title, description, due date, completion status, with the ability to modify description, due date, and completion status:
+   - Each task includes a title, description, due date, and completion status.
+   - Users can edit the title, description, and due date of a task by clicking the "Edit" button.
+   - The completion status can be modified by checking/unchecking the task's checkbox.

+4. Displaying a list of tasks:
+   - The application displays a list of tasks in a user-friendly format.
+   - The list includes the title, description, due date, and completion status of each task.

+5. Toggling whether all tasks or only incomplete tasks are displayed:
+   - The application provides three radio buttons: "All Tasks," "Incomplete Tasks," and "Completed Tasks."
+   - Users can select a radio button to filter and display the desired set of tasks:

+Overall, the final outcome of the Todo list application meets all the specified requirements.
+It allows users to create, delete, and edit tasks while tracking their completion status.
+The tasks are displayed in a list, and users can choose to view all tasks or filter them based on completion status.

 ##  Evaluation